quangtn266/BentoML_ModelServing/README.md

 # ModelServing

-The projects are rerun as well as polished from "Machine Learning Model Serving Pattern and Best Practices" book.
+The projects are rerun as well as polished from
+1) Machine Learning Model Serving Pattern and Best Practices.
+2) Production-Ready Applied Deep Learning.

 Thanks for author's contribution.